SergiBragos/DLAI-2021-project/README.md

 ##### Conclusions

 Our hypothesis is supported as the results are better than with different standardization in train and test (as it is done in Experiment 2).
-In reference with the Experiment 1 we got also worst results, therefore we could conclude that in this situation and with this dataset standarizing the data is not recommended.
+In reference with the Experiment 1 we got also worse results, therefore we could conclude that in this situation and with this dataset standarizing the data is not recommended.

 ## Paper modification 1 - Only regression enabled